canxium/docs/src/whitepaper/roadmap.md

 ---

-By prioritizing Kaspa first, this roadmap ensures a smooth integration that showcases the benefits of merge mining for both Canxium and Kaspa communities.
+By prioritizing Kaspa first, this roadmap ensures a smooth integration that showcases the benefits of cross-chain mining for both Canxium and Kaspa communities.

 ## **Summary**

 In summary, Canxium is still a young blockchain with a limited team and resources, facing increasing competition.
 Therefore, its next focus is to maximize resources for ecosystem development and user expansion.
 This is a key factor in ensuring Canxium’s survival and growth, ultimately aiming to create a **sustainable blockchain** and a **reliable digital currency**.

 You have also seen what we have achieved during this time.
-The **offline mining mechanism** operates very stably and securely.
+The **Retained PoW mining mechanism** operates very stably and securely.
 The **supply’s flexibility** according to the market has helped slow down the market downturn when emissions are paused.
 Miners temporarily halt their operations when the price drops below the fixed mining cost, contributing to greater **stability** and **reliability** compared to typical PoW coins.

 We truly believe that the path we have chosen, which is completely different from the rest of the world, is the right direction. **Reliability, stability, fairness,** and **true decentralization** will be the core values that bring prosperity to this young blockchain industry.